- Michael Mover, CIO, Riverview Hospital

 Buening: INPC hadn’t worked with many radiology or lab providers before we connected.
 A big part of INPC’s process was the admission of the patient, but being an outpatient provider we don’t admit patients.
 Therefore, INPC had to re-engineer some parts of their system to work off of appointment scheduled date and time in order for us to utilize the system effectively.

 What was the role of technology within your organization after the workflow discussions?
 What new capabilities did you need?
 What existing capabilities did you leverage?

-Mover: Corepoint Integration Engine was critical in our success.
+Mover: Lyniate Corepoint was critical in our success.
 It enabled us to quickly meet their specification and send data to the HIE.
 Having a robust interface engine that we could leverage was the number one factor for us.

 Kiefer: Our role was developing the interface to get current data to the organization.
 We leveraged our existing interface engine along with HL7 feeds coming out of MEDITECH.
 We learned that with all the systems we were being asked to communicate with things like the ADT feed from MEDITECH needing to be everything they could send us.
 This way we can include or strip off what various systems do or do not need.
 Initially we leveraged only HL7 feeds and later we included other input methods to supply information to other vendors.

 Buening: We were already using Corepoint Integration Engine to receive orders and send results with a number of organizations, so for INPC we just needed to establish a VPN and create a couple more connections and action lists in the engine.

 What key functions does Corepoint offer in meeting the HIE connectivity and data exchange requirements?